 All physical forms of active student information records are stored at their current school of enrollment and controlled by the PSD office personnel there.
 All current business documents are stored within their respective PSD departments.
 All inactive physical student records and historical business records are retained at the Records Center per Poudre School District Policy EHB - Records Retention.
-Procedures are inplace to restrict access to electronic and non-electronic data information and is limited to direct access by Records Center personnel only.
+Procedures are in place to restrict access to electronic and non-electronic data information.

-The Information Technology Department exercises a continuous improvement modelfor the process and procedures related to backup and protection of records, data andother information developed, stored, and archived by PSD employees on PSD core systems.

-While the District's disaster recovery and business continuity strategy continues to mature based on current best practices, the key is strict adherence to rigorous backup schedules for core systems (financial, employee, student data and storage), secure cloud storage, and redundantvirtualized server platforms designed for rapid recovery of both data and services.
+The Information Technology Department exercises a continuous improvement model for the process and procedures related to backup and protection of records, data and other information developed, stored, and archived by PSD employees on PSD core systems.
+While the District's disaster recovery and business continuity strategy continues to mature based on current best practices, the key is strict adherence to rigorous backup schedules for core systems (financial, employee, student data and storage), secure cloud storage, and redundant virtualized server platforms designed for rapid recovery of both data and services.
 In turn, this ensures minimal loss of data and/or services.
-Core system data is being replicated to our secondary data center, located in a Districtowned facility, following well-defined daily, weekly, and annual backup routines.
+Core system data is being replicated to our secondary data center, located in a District- owned facility, following well-defined daily, weekly, and annual backup routines.
 This secondary data center site's moveable and fixed assets are located in a secure environment with access controlled by PSD's security card access system.
 Backups for school file servers are kept and maintained at each individual school site.